-Currently a full-time contributor at Slashgear.com, Matt Salter is a journalist, blogger, grantwriter and communications expert.
+Most recently a leading writer at MotorBiscuit and Slashgear, Matt Salter is a journalist, blogger, grantwriter and communications expert.
 A professional writer since 2009, Matt has been full-time freelance since 2016, writing everything from grant RFPs and comprehensive tech and finance journalism to gaming content, screenplays and comedy.
-Areas of expertise include arts, culture, tech and gaming, finance and cryptocurrency.
+Areas of expertise include arts, automotive news, culture, tech and gaming, finance and cryptocurrency.

 Based in South Austin, Matt has a global clientele but can generally be found somewhere in Texas with good WiFi and all-day breakfast.

 Hyundai and Kia have been dealing with rising thefts for awhile now.
 One city has had enough with the issues and brought a lawsuit against the companies.

 One theory says expanding highways by adding lanes actually makes traffic worse.
 Others call it nonsense.
 We examine the two sides of the debate.

 After futzing with the formula for over a century, the motorized world has figured out gasoline, so what's the deal with the Grand Canyon State?

 Per new information from the Texas Department of Licensing, it appears Tesla will continue its investment in the state's manufacturing infrastructure.

 Alongside its ambitious electrification plans, VW is resurrecting the Scout brand to bring potent, all-electric off-roaders to the U.S. market by 2026.

 The General Motors brand many customers associate with old-school indulgence expects to debut three new electric Caddies over the course of 2023.